CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### Specimen of Ordinary Style

-All text from https://orthic.shorthand.fun/manual , typed or transcribed by Jeremy&nbsp;W&nbsp;Sherman.
+All text from https://orthic.shorthand.fun/manual , transcribed by Jeremy&nbsp;W&nbsp;Sherman.
 Jeremy added reference numbers and comments to some passages.

 Introductory Remarks